anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Implementation Note:
 : Due to similar JSON Data, in a failure case the resulting eStatus artifact is not distinguishable from a vStatus artifact defined in {{vstatus_artifact}} (both are signed using the pledge IDevID credential).
 Hence, Registrar-Agents need to carefully manage from which exchange/endpoint they receive a status artifact and ensure to only send it to the corresponding endpoint on the domain registrar.
-BRSKI-PRM implementations MAY utilize the `reason-context` to provide a distiguishable token that enables the registrar to detect status artifacts provided to the wrong endpoint, e.g., using the `reason-context` object key `pvs-details` for vStatus and `pes-details` for eStatus.
+BRSKI-PRM implementations MAY utilize the `reason-context` to provide a distinguishable token that enables the registrar to detect status artifacts provided to the wrong endpoint, e.g., using the `reason-context` object key `pvs-details` for vStatus and `pes-details` for eStatus.
 Standardization of this mechanism is out of scope of this document.